Ugo-Kameda Station: Lines

 Ugo-Kameda Station is served by the Uetsu Main Line, and is located 243.7 km from the terminus of the line at Niitsu Station.

 Station layout

 The station has one side platform and one island platform connected to the station building by a footbridge.
-The station is staffed.
+The station is unstaffed.

 Platforms

 History

 Ugo-Kameda Station opened on July 30, 1920 as a station on the Japanese Government Railways (JGR) Rikuusai Line.
 It was switched to the control of the JGR Uetsu Main Line on April 20, 1924.
 The JGR became the JNR (Japan National Railway) after World War II.
 The station has been unattended since October 1981.
 With the privatization of the JNR on April 1, 1987, the station came under the control of the East Japan Railway Company.

 Passenger statistics

 In fiscal 2018, the station was used by an average of 60 passengers daily (boarding passengers only).